bioinfo-biols/Flow2Spatial/docs/Generators.rst

 The first input is the spatial distribution of moleculars from spatial omics (in the format of anndata).
 And the second inputs a bool matrix, showing whether tissue slice is palced in certain pixel.
 In default, output file will locate in the directory "./save_environ".

-Corresponding adata and mask locate at https://github.com/bioinfo-biols/Flow2Spatial/tree/main/tests.
+Corresponding adata and mask locate at https://github.com/bioinfo-biols/Flow2Spatial/tree/main/tests under the names *Gut_reference.h5ad* and *mask*.

 Generator.histology